Get

 chow chow dog eating

-Image Credit: Ivan Marjanovic, Shutterstock
+Image by: Ivan Marjanovic, Shutterstock

-How To Cook Turnips Safely for Dogs
+How to Cook Turnips Safely for Dogs

 Turnips can be cooked in several ways and can be served raw.
 Any way you prepare turnips for your dog will be a satisfying and delicious addition to their diet; they can be served mashed, baked, or fried.
 If you decide to serve turnips fried, only use a very small amount of oil.
 Too much oil (or any dietary fat) can cause pancreatitis in dogs.
 Pancreatitis is a painful inflammation of the pancreas caused by pancreatic enzymes essentially digesting the pancreas itself.
 This causes ongoing pain, inappetence, and vomiting.
-In addition, turnips cooked in lots of oil could cause gastrointestinal upset such as diarrhea and flatulence.
+In addition, turnips cooked in lots of oil could cause gastrointestinal upset, such as diarrhea and flatulence.

 Dogs can safely enjoy raw turnips, but they should be either grated or cut into small chunks.
 Raw turnips are hard, and while your dog will be able to chew them, they present a choking hazard.
 However, grating turnips is a good idea, and you can grate it over your dog’s normal dinner as a tasty nutritional boost.
 Crafty owners can even bake turnips into dog treats!